EnMasseProject/enmasse/getting-started/e2e-example.md

 You can use the client with the 'myqueue' and 'multicast' addresses as well.
 Making the clients work with topics is left as an exercies to the reader.

+#### MQTT

+OpenShift allows connections with TLS using the SNI (Server Name Indication) to communicate with the MQTT service.
+If you want to run
+EnMasse locally, it could be needed to apply a workaround for having connection hostname equals to the SNI name; you could modify the
+`/etc/hosts` file in order to map the localhost address to the route hostname.

+For sending and receiving messages, have a look at an example python [sender](tls_mqtt_send.py) and [receiver](tls_mqtt_recv.py).

+In order to subscribe to a topic (i.e. `mytopic` from the previous addresses configuration), the receiver client can be used in the following way :

+    ./tls_mqtt_recv.py -c "$(oc get route -o jsonpath='{.spec.host}' mqtt)" -p 443 -t mytopic -q 1 -s ./server-cert.pem

+Then the subscriber is waiting for messages published on that topic.
+To start the publisher, the sender client can be used in the following way :

+    ./tls_mqtt_send.py -c "$(oc get route -o jsonpath='{.spec.host}' mqtt)" -p 443 -t mytopic -q 1 -s ./server-cert.pem -m "Hello EnMasse"

+The the publisher publishes the message and disconnects from EnMasse.
+The message is received by the previous connected subscriber.

 ### Flavor config